 Our twin XL mattress dimensions are 38" X 80" X 13" making it five inches longer than a twin.
 This mattress suits children and teenagers and is most commonly found in college dorm rooms.
 A split king can also be created with two twin XL mattresses for greater adaptability based on sleep preferences.

-Cal King Mattress
+California King Mattress Dimensions

-The longest mattress available, a cal king's dimensions are 72" X 84" X 13".
+The longest mattress available, a California king's dimensions are 72" X 84" X 13".
 At 84 inches in length, this mattress suits taller individuals or those just looking for ample space.
 The cal king provides a luxurious sleep experience that will give you hotel vibes.
 Because of the great length of this mattress it is best for spacious rooms, so again make sure to put your measuring tape to work!

 How to Choose the Right Mattress?